 The “BusinessMessageIdentifier” element in the Business Application Header (BAH) must be different for each paginated message.
 However, the “DisclosureResponseIdentification” element value in the seev.047 message will be identical for all pages.

-In that case, the recommendation is to send one seev.047 message per “SafekeepingAccountAndHolding” sequence iteration or if there is only a single “SafekeepingAccountAndHolding” iteration relevant for the responding intermediary and the amount of information is still too large for a single message, the responding intermediary may send as many “Disclosure” sequence iterations as possible in a single iteration of the “AccountSubLevel” sequence.
+Pagination must start at page “1” and incremented by 1 at each subsequent page.